 - Saint’s Row IV

 Mark Zuckerberg, Founder and CEO of Facebook

 Mark Zuckerberg credits video games for getting him into programming, and he believes they could help other kids too.
 The Facebook Founder and CEO says his favourite video game is Civilization, a series of turn-based strategy video games where a society is built on a macro-scale from prehistory up to the near future.
 “I made a lot of games for myself and they were terrible,” Mark says of his childhood.
 “I definitely would not have gotten into programming if I hadn’t played games as a kid.

-“If you're a parent and you don't let your children use technology, but also want them … to be open to [!a!] … giving people the opportunity to play around with different stuff is one of the best things you can do,” says Mark.
+“If you’re a parent and you don’t let your children use technology, but also want them … to be open to [a career in programming] … giving people the opportunity to play around with different stuff is one of the best things you can do,” says Mark.